-Test Method for the Estimation of Lifetime of Optical Media for Long-term Data Storage
+Test Method for the Estimation of Lifetime of Optical Disks for Long-term Data Storage

-This test includes details on the following formats: DVD-R/RW/RAM, +R/+RW and CD-R/RW.
-It may be applied to additional optical disk formats, with substitution of the appropriate specifications, and may also be updated by committee in the future as required.
+Detailed testing is specified for the following formats: DVD-R/RW/RAM disks, +R/+RW disks, CD-R/RW disks and BD Recordable / Rewritable disks.
+The testing may be applied to additional optical-disk formats, with substitution of the appropriate specifications, and may also be updated by committee in the future as required.

-- ambient storage conditions in which the lifetime of data stored on optical media is estimated
+- ambient storage conditions in which the lifetime of data stored on optical disk is estimated

-Controlled storage condition, e.g. 25 °C and 50 % RH, representing well-controlled storage conditions with full-time air conditioning.
-Eyring Method is used to estimate the lifetime under this storage condition.
+- A Controlled storage-condition, 25 °C and 50 % RH, representing full-time air conditioning.
+The Eyring method is used to estimate the lifetime under this storage condition.

-Harsh storage condition, e.g. 30 °C and 80 % RH, representing the most severe conditions in which users handle and store the optical media.
-Arrhenius Method is used to estimate the lifetime under this storage condition.
+- A Harsh storage-condition, 30 °C and 80 % RH, representing the most severe conditions in which users handle and store optical disks.
+The Arrhenius method is used to estimate the lifetime under this storage condition.

-- data analysis for lifetime of stored data
+- analysis of test results to determine the lifetime of stored data

-- reporting format for estimated lifetime of stored data
+- a format for reporting the estimated lifetime of stored data

-The methodology includes only the effects of temperature (T) and relative humidity (RH).
+The methodology includes only the effects of temperature and relative humidity.
 It does not attempt to model degradation due to complex failure-mechanism kinetics, nor does it test for exposure to light, corrosive gases, contaminants, handling, or variations in playback subsystems.
-Disks exposed to these additional sources of stress or higher levels of temperature and relative humidity are expected to experience shorter usable lifetimes.
+Disks exposed to these additional sources of stress or higher levels of temperature and relative humidity are expected to experience shorter usable lifetime.

 The following file can be freely downloaded: